TonyZamboni1/ChromeBook-Recovery-Images/README.md

-If recovery image sites are blocked by your admins like chrome100.dev, use this repo instead.
+--If recovery image sites are blocked by your admins like chrome100.dev, use this repo instead.

-Instructions:
+--Instructions:
-How to download recovery image,
+--How to download recovery image,